riyadattani/CV/README.md

 - Involved in implementing strategic methods to resolving tax disputes between a client and HMRC
 - Studied towards the CTA qualification which included clear writing and opinion writing skills, tax legislative reading and its application in practice
-- Computed tax calculations on MS Excel such as additional tax owed by a client after adjustments of tax, late payment interest and penalties
+- Computed tax calculations on MS Excel including adjustments to tax, late payment interest and penalties
 - Received excellent feedback from each senior colleague I worked with highlighting my interpersonal skills within the team and with the client, attention to detail when extracting relevant information from an extensive set of documents and efficiently completing tasks to a high standard
 - Selected to be Master of Ceremonies (MC) to host the annual open day for approximately 300 new graduates joining BDO in September 2018